-As the complaint couldn't be resolved informally, it's come to me for a final decision.
+It's therefore come to me for a final decision.

 What I've decided - and why

 I've considered all the available evidence and arguments to decide what's fair and reasonable in the circumstances of this complaint.

 I've also taken into account relevant law and regulations, regulator's rules, guidance and standards and codes of practice, and what I consider to have been good industry practice at the time.
 This includes the Principles for Business ('PRIN') and the Conduct of Business Sourcebook ('COBS').
 Where the evidence is incomplete, inconclusive or contradictory, I reach my conclusions on the balance of probabilities - that is, what I think is more likely than not to have happened based on the available evidence and the wider surrounding circumstances.